 The Small Things My Wife Gives

-I sometimes wonder if my wife has a side-business, a side-business in small, black, rubber-band-like things.
+I wonder if my wife has a side-business in small, black, rubber-band-like things.
 These things, I’m told, are hair-ties.
-I rarely ever see them in my wife’s hair.
+I rarely see these hair-ties in my wife’s hair.
 I do see them, though, lonely and unattached to my wife’s head, sporting strands of honey-brown hair.
-These things just appear, everywhere, often in odd places: my jean pockets, for example; or, tortuously, in the garbage disposal; or in my desk drawer, wrapped around a stack of defunct credit cards, expired licenses, and old high-school IDs.
-I also find them on the living room floor, under the car seat, or, sometimes, in the corner of the shower, wet and tangled.
+These things just appear, everywhere, often in odd places: my jean pockets; or, tortuously, in the garbage disposal; or in my desk drawer, wrapped around a stack of defunct credit cards, expired licenses, old high-school IDs.
+I also find them on the living room floor, under the sofa, or, sometimes, in the corner of the shower, wet and tangled.

 Fabric softener sheets are meant to be used in the dryer, right?
-Why, then, do I continue to discover one random, used fabric softener sheet under the passenger car-seat?
+Why, then, do I continue to discover one random, used fabric softener sheet under the passenger seat in our dinky Saturn?
 I take one sheet away, sure enough one more shows up.
 Laundry never enters the car.
-Why, then, do I continue to discover one random fabric softener sheet under the car seat?
+Why, then, do I continue to discover one random fabric softener sheet under the seat?

-(Incidentally, how many different bottles of lotion does one bathroom really need?
+Incidentally, how many different bottles of lotion does one bathroom really need?
 How does one acquire all these lotions?
 Are they gifts?
-Is there some sort of lotion fairy? )
+A lotion fairy?

 There’s a sole apple sitting in my fruit bowl.
 It’s been there for about a week.
-I look at it.
-I think about my wife.
-I think about her adorable sense of ambition.
+Looking at the apple, I think about my wife, her adorable sense of ambition.
 When we first dated, nearly thirteen years ago, she told me she’d be a lawyer.
 I told her I’d be a writer.
 She’s managed to accomplish her ambition, even as she advocates mine.
 This is a large thing.
 The apple is small.
-Still, it’s there, sitting in the fruit bowl, this $2 organic Fuji apple.
+Still, it’s there, sitting in the fruit bowl, this organic Fuji apple.
 Will someone eat this apple?
 I doubt it.